Orangutan Foundation International Canada

 Over the years, Camp Leakey has also supported the research efforts of dozens of Indonesian and international scientists and students including undergraduate and graduate students from Univeristas Nasional & Universitas Gajamada.
 Many have gone on to receive their Ph.D. degrees.
 Projects have ranged from orangutan, proboscis monkey, gibbon and leaf-eating monkey behavior and ecology, to studies of orangutan sign language abilities and cognition, leech behavior, and river system ecology.

-Aside from orangutan research and rehabilitation, Dr. Galdikas and OFI directly conserve orangutan rainforest habitat by purchasing local forests which are under threat of annihilation.
-These forests are purchased as potential sites for the daily or permanent release of wild born ex-captive orangutans as well as to protect remnant wild orangutan populations.
-Land is also purchased to act as corridors between forested areas and to protect the area from the encroachment of palm oil plantations, timber estates, and other destructive developments.
+Alongside orangutan research and rehabilitation, Dr. Galdikas and OFI directly conserve orangutan rainforest habitat by protecting local forests that are under threat of annihilation.
+These forests are protected as potential sites for the daily or permanent release of wild born ex-captive orangutans as well as to protect remnant wild orangutan populations.
+Land is also purchased or converted to protected area to act as corridors between forested areas and to protect the area from the encroachment of palm oil plantations, timber estates, and other destructive developments.
+OFI staff are working to fight fires destroying rainforest and our reforestation team is planting trees to regrow forest that has already been lost.

 eNewsletter Signup